gary-archer/oauth.desktopsample.final/README.md

 ./build.sh
 ```

-Next run the app, to test the OpenID Connect desktop flow:
+Next run the app in a different terminal window, to test the OpenID Connect desktop flow:

 ```bash
 ./run.sh